WHY IS COMPUTERSHARE ASKING ME TO SEND THEM A W-9 OR W-8?

 WHEN WILL I RECEIVE UPDATES?

 The best way to stay current is to sign up for our mailing lists and visit our social media accounts.
 In addition to the filings we make with the SEC, we will periodically send updates directly to investors.
-The company also discussing company affairs at its Annual Meeting.
+The company also discusses company affairs at its Annual Meeting.

 HOW CAN I SELL OR TRANSFER SHARES?

 We are a privately held company, and our shares are not traded on a public stock exchange.
 As a result, the shares cannot be easily traded or sold.
 As an investor in a private company, you typically receive a return on your investment under the following two scenarios: